JaKaniDev/hello-site/learning-log.md

 pushed successfully.
 - I added light text and list formatting, including css for the lists.
 Pushed the commit successful
+- started to play with css styling on the site

 - I am getting more and more interested in learnig more each day.
 I have been into resources and trying what I learn as I go.
 I haven't really built much as